loboyd/two-thousand-forty-eight/README.md

     with a much faster Rust version and it's not any faster.
   * updating: This takes very little time compared with actually running the episode batches.

+# Ideas
+* Train a net to weight four states according to their relative quality.
+For each "move", do this several (like 16 or 32) times, and then combine the resulting distributions, similar to how is now done for symmetries.
+The idea is to sort of build a single search step into the agent.

 # AlphaGo
 * policy network trained with supervised learning on expert games
 * policy network trained via self-play reinforcement learning